2015 Annual Report celebrates 25 years of Institute for Work & Health

 New injury prevention tools for workplace use

 Workplaces have two new tools to help assess areas needing further work injury prevention efforts.
-The Institute’s Organizaitonal Performance Metric (IWH-OPM) is an eight-item leading indicator tool that has been shown to predict work injury rates three years down the road.
-It can be downloaded at: www.iwh. on.ca/iwh-opm.
+The Institute’s Organizational Performance Metric (IWH-OPM) is an eight-item leading indicator tool that has been shown to predict work injury rates three years down the road.
+It can be downloaded at: www.iwh.on.ca/tools-and-guides/iwh-organizational-performance-metric-iwh-opm.
 Also, the OHS Vulnerability Measure is a 27-item employee survey that measures the extent to which workers may be vulnerable to occupational health and safety (OHS) risks at work.
 It can be found at: www.iwh.on.ca/tools-and-guides/ohs-vulnerability-measure.

 Plenary slidecasts now with Q&A